Karl Ludvig Reichelt

 Karl Ludvig Reichelt (1 September 1877 – 13 March 1952) was a Norwegian Lutheran missionary and religious scholar who worked in China.
 He was a missionary for the Norwegian Missionary Society from 1903 to 1922.
 In 1922, he established the Nordic Christian Buddhist Mission.
 He also founded the institution Tao Fong Shan in Hong Kong.
 He became most known for his work among Buddhists and writings about Buddhism.

 Early life and education

-Karl Ludvig Reichelt grew up in a pietistic environment in Barbu, near Arendal.
+Karl Ludvig Reichelt grew up in a pietistic environment in Barbu Municipality, near Arendal.
 His father Carl Ludvig Reichelt was a sea captain who died when Karl Ludvig was still a child.
 His mother Othilie Helene Gundersen, who was the Matron at an orphanage, provided that the boy had teacher education at Teachers' College Notodden in 1895.
 He then spent some time teaching in Telemark, and was lay preacher in his spare time.

 Karl Ludvig Reichelt began in the mission school in Stavanger at the age of 20 years in 1897.
 He was ordained at Our Savior's Church in Oslo 20 March 1903 by Bishop Anton Christian Bang.